• Home

 Not a competitor, a companion

-"Grand Theft Auto has always been a phenomenon," Sundberg said.
+"Grand Theft Auto has always been a phenomenon," Sundberg explained.
 "It competes with everything in entertainment.
 Every time a GTA game releases, it's just Christmas for everyone.
 It's like when a new iPhone releases.
 It's something that so many want, that don't even play videogames."

 The 90-minute action movie argument